robot297/JAG_6_2019/grades/Lab 5 Questions.md

 ### Question 2 Write Recycling Report

 Start with your recycling truck program from last week.
 Add code so that it writes the data as a report to a file.
-The report file will look something like this example,
+The report file will look something like this example, N ote that it should use "crate" for 1 crate, "crates" otherwise.

 ```
 House 0 recycled 1 crate
 House 1 recycled 2 crates